licarpen/aws-developer/README.md

 * low latency streaming ingest at scale
 * streams divided into ordered shards/partitions
 * shards: think of like queues
-  * write at 1 MB/s or 1000 messages/second
+  * write at 1 MB/s or 1000 records/second
+    * PutRecord or PutRecords
   * read at 2 MB/s
   * billing is per shard
   * can batch per message calls
   * number of shards can evolve (reshard or merge)
   * records are ordered per shard
 * data retention: default 1 day/up to 7 days
+* Kinesis Producer Library: helps with putting data into stream
+* Kinesis Agent: Java app that helps with collecting and sending data to stream
+* max data blob size: 1MB
 * ability to reprocess and replay data
 * multiple apps can consume same stream
 * enables real-time processing with scale of throughput